 This marked the start of the journey from a brand whose products were called toys to being ranked as the most valuable company in the world today.

-While the brand doesn’t use the tagline so much these days, there’s no doubt that it played a role in the popularity the brand has gained in the technology space today.
+While the brand doesn’t use the tagline anymore, there’s no doubt that it played a role in the popularity the brand has gained in the technology space today.

 5. Ronseal: “It Does Exactly What It Says on The Tin.”